This advice applies to Scotland. Change country

 - assaulting a police officer.

 The sheriff court can deal with some criminal cases.
 Cases can be heard before a sheriff alone who may be known as the Summary Sheriff or a sheriff and a jury.
 The maximum sentence for cases heard before a sheriff is a fine of £10,000 or 12 months in prison.
-The maximum sentence for cases heard before a sheriff and jury is 5 years (3 years for cases that were first called before 1 May 2004) in prison or an unlimited fine.
+The maximum sentence for cases heard before a sheriff and jury is 5 years in prison (3 years for cases that were first called before 1 May 2004) or an unlimited fine.

 Examples of criminal cases the sheriff court can deal with are: